PyLink/PyLink/docs/technical/pmodule-spec.md

     - You can find a list of supported (named) channel modes [here](channel-modes.csv), and a list of user modes [here](user-modes.csv).
 - `self.prefixmodes`: This defines a mapping of prefix modes (+o, +v, etc.) to their respective mode prefix.
 This will default to `{'o': '@', 'v': '+'}` (the standard op and voice) if not defined.
     - Example: `self.prefixmodes = {'o': '@', 'h': '%', 'v': '+'}`
+- `self.connected`: this is a `threading.Event` object that plugins use to determine if the network has finished bursting.
+Protocol modules should set this to True via `self.connected.set()` when ready.

+## Protocol capabilities
+TODO

+## PyLink state structures

 ### Server, User, Channel classes
 PyLink defines classes named `Server`, `User`, and `Channel` in the `classes` module, and stores dictionaries of these in the `servers`, `users`, and `channels` attributes of a protocol object respectively.